 It requires minimal ingredients (just rice, chickpeas, onions and oil) and a small handful of aromatic whole spices which you’ll probably have on hand if you cook Pakistani, Indian or Bangladeshi food often.

-Chana Pilau to me has always been one of those rice dishes that goes with anything.
+Chana Pilau to me has always been one of those rice dishes that is delicious on it’s own and also goes with anything.
 Serve it alongside any curry, any chutney or even on it’s own with a simple salad, it does so well!
 I think it goes particularly well with Chicken Bhuna, Aloo Tikki and Aloo Gosht, but there’s not limit to what you can serve it with!
 Also, a good raita on the side will do wonders!

 Other Pilaus (pilafs) on Fatima Cooks:

 A note on adding yogurt and tomatoes to Pilaus